mtn819/NWC_frontend/README.md

 The src/Components/ folder hosts page-unspecific components that will be reused throughout the site.
 Custom card components, for instance, would be built and exported here.

+src/config harbors things like the axios configuration for this given project, found in src/config/axios.js.
+Axios must and should be configured before starting this front end for proper functionality.

+src/res harbors local resources, like some .png files, that will be used in the project.

 All other folders under src/, such as Home/ and MappingNWC/, represent different routes.
 This helps break down webpages into smaller, page-specific sections.
 The entry for each of these routes is the respective .js file.
 For instance, Home/'s entry is Home/Home.js.
 MappingNWC/'s entry is MappingNWC.js.
+These entry points also are the servers of their respective axios data.

 Some smaller, html customizations can be handled in public/, though this area of the codebase is rather uneventful; almost entirely defined by the defaults of npx create-react-app.

+Note: Will likely switch to plain CSS and BEM soon, potentially using JSON-styling for components